martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

-The recipient responds to these requests by sending one or more `CERTIFICATE` frames (see {{http-certificate}}), followed by a `CERTIFICATE_PROOF` frame (see {{http-cert-proof}}), on stream zero containing the `Request-ID` to which they are responding.
+The recipient responds to these requests by sending one or more `CERTIFICATE` frames (see {{http-certificate}}), followed by a `CERTIFICATE_PROOF` frame (see {{http-cert-proof}}), on stream zero.
 The `USE_CERTIFICATE` (see {{http-use-certificate}}) frame is sent on-stream to notify the requestor that the stream is ready to be processed.
+The `CERTIFICATE`, `CERTIFICATE_PROOF`, and `USE_CERTIFICATE` frames are correlated by their `Cert-ID` field.
+Subsequent `USE_CERTIFICATE` frames with the same `Cert-ID` MAY be sent in response to other `CERTIFICATE_REQUIRED` frames and refer to the same certificate.

-To reduce round-trips, the holder of a certificate MAY set the `AUTOMATIC_USE` flag on a `CERTIFICATE_PROOF` frame, indicating that the peer SHOULD automatically apply the supplied certificate to any future streams matching that request, rather than sending a `CERTIFICATE_REQUIRED` frame.
+To reduce round-trips, the holder of a certificate MAY set the `AUTOMATIC_USE` flag on a `CERTIFICATE_PROOF` frame, indicating that the peer SHOULD automatically consider the supplied certificate for any current or future streams matching that request, rather than sending a `CERTIFICATE_REQUIRED` frame.
 Servers MUST set the `AUTOMATIC_USE` flag on all `CERTIFICATE_PROOF` frames.

 ## The CERTIFICATE_REQUIRED frame {#http-cert-required}

-The `CERTIFICATE_REQUIRED` frame (0xFRAME-TBD2) is sent to indicate that processing of an HTTP request is blocked pending certificate authentication.
+The `CERTIFICATE_REQUIRED` frame (0xFRAME-TBD2) is sent to indicate that the HTTP request on the current stream is blocked pending certificate authentication.
 The frame includes a request identifier which can be used to correlate the stream with a previous `CERTIFICATE_REQUEST` frame sent on stream zero.
-The `CERTIFICATE_REQUEST` describes the certificate the sender requires before continuing to process the stream in question.
+The `CERTIFICATE_REQUEST` describes the certificate the sender requires to make progress on the stream in question.

-The `CERTIFICATE_REQUIRED` frame contains 1 octet, which is the authentication request identifier.
+The `CERTIFICATE_REQUIRED` frame contains 1 octet, which is the authentication request identifier, `Request-ID`.
 A peer that receives a `CERTIFICATE_REQUIRED` of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
 Frames with identical request identifiers refer to the same `CERTIFICATE_REQUEST`.

 A server MAY send multiple concurrent `CERTIFICATE_REQUIRED` frames on the same stream.
 If a server requires that a client provide multiple